Aliases for BCL2L11 Gene

 GeneCards Summary for BCL2L11 Gene

 BCL2L11 (BCL2-Like 11 (Apoptosis Facilitator)) is a Protein Coding gene.
-Diseases associated with BCL2L11 include hematologic cancer and burkitt lymphoma.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
-GO annotations related to this gene include protein heterodimerization activity and microtubule binding.
+Diseases associated with BCL2L11 include ocular hyperemia and autoimmune lymphoproliferative syndrome.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include microtubule binding.

 UniProtKB/Swiss-Prot for BCL2L11 Gene